aosabook/500lines/functionalDB/chapter.md

          new-layer (reduce add-fn layer-with-updated-storage (indexes))]
     (assoc db :layers (conj (:layers db) new-layer) :top-id next-top-id)))
 ````
-Preparing an entity is done calling the `fix-new-entity` function and its auxiliary functions `next-id`, `next-ts` and `update-creation-ts`.
+Preparing an entity is done by calling the `fix-new-entity` function and its auxiliary functions `next-id`, `next-ts` and `update-creation-ts`.
-These latter two helper functions are responsible for finding the next timestamp of the database(done by `next-ts` function), and updating the creation timestamp of the given entity.
-Updating the creation timestamp of an entity means going over the attributes of the entity and update their `:ts` field (done by the `update-creation-ts` function).
+These latter two helper functions are responsible for finding the next timestamp of the database (done by `next-ts`), and updating the creation timestamp of the given entity (done by `update-creation-ts`).
+Updating the creation timestamp of an entity means going over the attributes of the entity and updating their `:ts` fields.

 ````clojure
 (defn- next-ts [db] (inc (:curr-time db)))